CosmWasm/book/src/cross-contract/fixing-admin.md

 # Fixing admin contract

-Now that we know what we want to achieve, we can start by aligning the contract we already have to become an admin contract.
-It is primarily fine at this point, but we want to do a cleanup.
+Now that we know what we want to achieve, we can start by converting the contract we already have into an admin contract.
+It is mostly fine at this point, but we want to clean it up.

 ## Cleaning up queries

 The first thing to do is to get rid of the `Greet` query - it was good as a starter query example, but it has no practical purpose and only generates noise.

-We want to remove the unnecessary variant from the query enum:
+Let's remove the unnecessary variant from the query enum:

 ```rust
 # use cosmwasm_schema::{cw_serde, QueryResponses};